justcopypaste/certificates/Google_Python/README.md

-# google_python
+# Google IT Automation whit Python
-Google IT Automation whit Python an online course authorized by Google and offered through Coursera
+an online course authorized by Google and offered through Coursera